YU-MITC/moodle-local_yukaltura/README.md

 Installation
 ------

-Unzip the plugin into /local/yukaltura within your Moodle install.
+Unzip this plugin, and copy the directory (local/yukaltura) under moodle root directory (ex. /moodle).
 Installation will be completed after you log in as an administrator and access the notification menu.

 How to use